-- Every Student Succeeds Act (ESSA): the Delaware ESSA State Plan requires that students be taught in a manner that prepares them for success in college and careers.
-Further, the Delaware ESSA State Plan puts in place new expectations for state, district/charter, and school accountability that includes indicators under the school quality and student success portion of the accountability model that align to those secondary core indicators of performance under the Act. - Higher Education Act (HEA): the alignment of federal financial aid processes with state scholarship administration supports youth and adult learners to pursue postsecondary CTE programs and to lower the cost of postsecondary education. - Describe how the eligible agency will use State leadership funds made available under section 112(a)(2) of Perkins V for each of the purposes under section 124(a) of the Act.
+- 1. Every Student Succeeds Act (ESSA): the Delaware ESSA State Plan requires that students be taught in a manner that prepares them for success in college and careers.
+Further, the Delaware ESSA State Plan puts in place new expectations for state, district/charter, and school accountability that includes indicators under the school quality and student success portion of the accountability model that align to those secondary core indicators of performance under the Act. - 2.
+Higher Education Act (HEA): the alignment of federal financial aid processes with state scholarship administration supports youth and adult learners to pursue postsecondary CTE programs and to lower the cost of postsecondary education. - d.
+Describe how the eligible agency will use State leadership funds made available under section 112(a)(2) of Perkins V for each of the purposes under section 124(a) of the Act.
 See Text Box 2 for the required uses of State leadership funds under section 124(a) of Perkins V. (Section 122(d)(7) of Perkins V)

 Per section 122(d)(7), the Eligible Agency works in conjunction with the Delaware Department of Education to use state leadership funds for those purposes that are defined under section 124 of the Act.
 This includes conducting state leadership activities that improve CTE and allow for the reporting on the effectiveness of such funds in achieving the vision and goals described in the Delaware Perkins State Plan (see section B.1.b).
 The use of state leadership funds will be based on the quantitative and qualitative evaluation of the statewide career pathways system and through on-going needs assessments conducted by the Delaware Department of Education to improve CTE programs of study.
-Reporting on the effectiveness of funds will be coordinated within the budget allocation process to associate state leadership funds to a budget account code and program code and to draw correlations between funded activities and related system outcomes.
+Effectiveness of funds used will be measured and reported to determine correlations between funded activities and related system outcomes.